-- 14. Stormwater Management-The Department of Environmental Resources (DER), Development Services does not result in on-site or downstream flooding.
+- 14. Stormwater Management-The Department of Environmental Resources (DER), Development Services Division, has determined that on-site stormwater management is required.
+A Stormwater Management Concept Plan, #36059-2005-00 has been approved with conditions to ensure that development of this site does not result in on-site or downstream flooding.
 Development must be in accordance with this approved plan.
 The preliminary plan and Type I Tree Conservation plan should be revised to conform to the conditions of the SWM approval. - 15.
 Historic This Preliminary Plan of Subdivision surrounds Blythewood and its 33-acre environmental setting.
 The Historic Preservation Commission reviewed this plan at the February 21, 2006 meeting.
 Subsequent to that meeting, the M-NCPPC archeologist clarified that the pit feature at archeological site, 18PR766, is not within the environmental setting for Blythewood but to the northwest at Road I and Road X of Block M. This memo carries forward their recommendations as well as staff recommendations on further information submitted with this preliminary plan under reconsideration.